ManhTrinhNguyen/Jenkins-Docker-practice/README.md

 - **Maven**

 ## 📝 Project Description
-CI Pipline for a Java Maven application to build and push to the repository
+### CI Pipline for a Java Maven application to build and push to the repository Dockerhub
 1. **Install Build Tools** Maven in Jenkin
 2. Make Docker available in Jenkin Server
 3. Create **Jenkins Credentials** for a (git Repo, Docker hub)